funnywayrush84/notes/README.md

 # 2023-12-12
 - Today's programming wisdom is to write code that is readable, maintainable, and testable.
 This means using clear and concise variable names, commenting your code thoroughly, breaking up complex functions into smaller, more manageable pieces, and writing automated tests to ensure that your code works as expected.
 By following these principles, you can make your code easier to understand and modify, which will save you time and headaches in the long run.

+# 2023-12-13
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
+Focusing on optimization before the code is fully functional and tested can lead to unnecessary complexity and bugs.
+It's better to write clear, maintainable code first and optimize only when necessary.